defisym/OpenFusionExamples/Extensions/FindTheWay/ToInstall/Files/Help/FindTheWay/FindTheWay.md

     - *if you want create areas procedurally by `Iterate Area` with param once, this condition is here for you to check if it is able to iterate.*

 - Object
+  - Select
     - Select All
       - *save fastloops when click on an area, move character to that point, then destroy all areas*

     - Object At Gird
     - Object At Coord
     - Object At Obstacle

+    - Object At Object
+      - *check if former object and the latter object has the same gird coord*

     - Pick One Object At Object
-    - *only display one instance when overlapping*
+      - *only display one instance when overlapping itself*

+  - Non-Select
+    - No Object At Gird
+    - No Object At Coord

 ## Expression